SCI Regranting Scheme to EU members in 202525

 • Mahn- und Gedenkstätte Ravensbrück Fürstenberg: Carrying out of archeological excavations

-• Gedenkstätte Buchenwald/ Weimar: Creation of memorial stones commemorating murdered children and adolescents
+• Gedenkstätte Buchenwald/ Weimar: Creation of memorial stones commemorating young victims

 • Gedenkstätte Augustaschacht/ Osnabrück: Carrying out of archaeological excavations and documentation of findings